Korean War: Battle of Incheon (September 1950)

 Against the rested and rearmed Pusan Perimeter defenders and their reinforcements, the KPA were undermanned and poorly supplied; unlike the UN, they lacked naval and air support.
 To relieve the Pusan Perimeter, MacArthur recommended an amphibious landing at Incheon, near Seoul, well over 100 mi behind the KPA lines.
-On 6 July, he ordered Major General Hobart R. Gay, commander of the U.S. 1st Cavalry Division, to plan an amphibious landing at Incheon; on 12–14 July, the 1st Cavalry Division embarked from Yokohama, Japan, to reinforce the 24th Infantry Division inside the Pusan Perimeter.
+On 6 July, he ordered Major General Hobart R. Gay, commander of the US 1st Cavalry Division, to plan an amphibious landing at Incheon; on 12–14 July, the 1st Cavalry Division embarked from Yokohama, Japan, to reinforce the 24th Infantry Division inside the Pusan Perimeter.

 Soon after the war began, MacArthur began planning an Incheon landing, but the Pentagon opposed him.
 When authorized, he activated a combined US Army and Marine Corps, and ROK force.
-The X Corps, consisted of 40,000 troops of the 1st Marine Division, the 7th Infantry Division and around 8,600 ROK soldiers.
+The X Corps, consisted of 40,000 troops of the 1st Marine Division, the 7th Infantry Division, and around 8,600 ROK soldiers.
 By 15 September, the amphibious force faced few KPA defenders at Incheon: military intelligence, psychological warfare, guerrilla reconnaissance, and protracted bombardment facilitated a light battle.
 However, the bombardment destroyed most of Incheon.

 Breakout from the Pusan Perimeter

 M26 Pershing tanks during the Second Battle of Seoul in September 1950.
-In the foreground, UN troops round up North Korean prisoners-of-war.
+In the foreground, UN troops round up North Korean prisoners of war.

-On 16 September Eighth Army began its breakout from the Pusan Perimeter.
-Task Force Lynch, 3rd Battalion, 7th Cavalry Regiment, and 70th Tank Battalion units advanced through 106.4 mi of KPA territory to join the 7th Infantry Division at Osan on 27 September.
+On 16 September, the Eighth Army began its breakout from the Pusan Perimeter.
+Task Force Lynch, 3rd Battalion, 7th Cavalry Regiment, and 70th Tank Battalion units advanced through 106 mi of KPA territory to join the 7th Infantry Division at Osan on 27 September.
 X Corps rapidly defeated the KPA defenders around Seoul, thus threatening to trap the main KPA force.

 On 18 September, Stalin dispatched General H. M. Zakharov to advise Kim to halt his offensive around the Pusan Perimeter, and redeploy his forces to defend Seoul.
 Chinese commanders were not briefed on North Korean troop numbers or operational plans.
 Zhou suggested the North Koreans should attempt to eliminate the UN forces at Incheon only if they had reserves of at least 100,000 men; otherwise, he advised the North Koreans to withdraw their forces north.

 On 25 September, Seoul was recaptured by UN forces.
 US air raids caused heavy damage to the KPA, destroying most of its tanks and artillery.
 KPA troops in the south, instead of effectively withdrawing north, rapidly disintegrated, leaving Pyongyang vulnerable.
-During the retreat, only 25,000-30,000 KPA soldiers managed to reach the KPA lines.
+During the retreat, only 25,000 to 30,000 KPA soldiers managed to reach the KPA lines.
 On 27 September, Stalin convened an emergency session of the Politburo, where he condemned the incompetence of the KPA command and held Soviet military advisers responsible for the defeat.